TheOGChips/tsudoku/docs/source/index.rst

 **tsudoku** is a simple sudoku game you can play from the comfort of your terminal.

-..
-TODO: Change this to point to Installation section in README.md Check out the :doc:`README:installation` section for further information.
+Check out the :doc:`README` README for further information on how to get started.

 .. note::

    This project is still currently in beta but is nearing completion.

 .. toctree::
-   .. installation
    README.md
    API
    :maxdepth: 2